A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Satisfiability

 \subsection{Reduction to \texorpdfstring{$\omega$}{ω}-regular Tree Satisfiability Problem}

+The satisfiability problem can be narrowed down by leveraging the logic's "$\Tw$-model property".
+These tree-like models can be unrolled into infinite trees, allowing the problem to be reduced into checking for the existence of a suitable tree model accepted by a "TWAPTA".
+Intuitively, each tree accepted by a "TWAPTA" encodes the "tree decomposition" of a "Kripke structure" such that a modified version $\phi'$ of the input formula $\phi$ holds true in $T$ if, and only if, it holds in the "structure" denoted by $T$.

-For every $\CPDLp$ "formula" $\phi$ over "Kripke structures" there is a polynomial-time computable $\CPDLp$ "formula" $\phi'$ and an exponential-time computable "TWAPTA" $\+T$ such that the following holds. \begin{lemma} $\phi$ is satisfiable if{f} $\phi'$ is "satisfiable with respect to@@twapta" $\+T$.
+More concretely, for every $\CPDLp$ "formula" $\phi$ over "Kripke structures" there is a polynomial-time computable $\CPDLp$ "formula" $\phi'$ and an exponential-time computable "TWAPTA" $\+T$ such that the following holds. \begin{lemma}\AP $\phi$ is satisfiable if{f} $\phi'$ is "satisfiable with respect to@@twapta" $\+T$.
 Moreover, $\Cqsize{\phi}=\Cqsize{\phi'}$, and $\pdlsize{\phi'}$ and $\sizeStates{\+T}$ are polynomial in $\pdlsize{\phi}$.\footnote{Observe, however, that $\+T$ may have an exponential number of transitions.} \AP $\+T$ depends only on the set of "atomic programs" and "atomic propositions" occurring in $\phi$ as well as on the ""tree-width@@pdl"" of $\phi$ (ie, the minimum $k$ such that $\phi \in \CPDLg\Tw$).
 If $\phi$ is in "unnested form", so is $\phi'$. \end{lemma} \begin{proof} This is essentially the reduction shown in \cite[\S 4.2]{DBLP:journals/jsyml/GollerLL09}.
-The only difference is that the reduction needs to be adapted so that it allows a reduction from "Kripke structures" of arbitrary "tree-width" instead of just "tree-width" $2$.
-It is not worth to show it here since the proof is literally the result of replacing everywhere, in \cite[\S 4.2]{DBLP:journals/jsyml/GollerLL09}'s construction, the set $\set{0,1,2}$ (to keep track of a "width" 2 "tree decomposition") with the set $\set{0,1, \dotsc, k}$ where $k$ the "tree-width@@pdl" of $\phi$, together with the trivial observation that this does not induce an extra exponential blowup. \end{proof}